webzakimbo/bcome-read-the-docs/docs/source/getting-started/create-project-structure.rst

 It will allow you to associate and re-use custom tasks - i.e. custom orchestration - with your namespaces.

 See :doc:`../registry/overview` and :doc:`../registry/registry-examples` for more information.
-The |GUIDES|_ also have example configuration.
+Our |GUIDES|_ site also has example configuration.